Functional renormalization group for extremely correlated electrons: Results

 With the transition to the intermediate density regime where $ \mu \approx 0 $ (see Fig.~\ref{fig:muofn}) and antiferromagnetic stripe fluctuations dominate, Luttinger's theorem is surprisingly restored within our numerical accuracy.
-However, in the high-density ferromagnetic regimes, Luttingers's theorem is again broken.
+However, in the high-density ferromagnetic regimes, Luttinger's theorem is again broken, with the behavior changing qualitatively between the FM1 and FM2 regions, as already anticipated in Sec.~\ref{sec:FM}.
 For densities between $ n_{ c , 2 } $ and $ n_{ c , 3 } $, the Luttinger volume $ n_L $ remains roughly stationary and thus stays again below the value demanded by Luttinger's theorem.
 Around $ n_{ c , 3 } $ on the other hand, $ n_L $ rises drastically, so that the Fermi surface becomes much larger than the corresponding non-interacting one.
 This feature has also been inferred previously from exact diagonalization \cite{Chiappe1993, Kokalj2007}, the high temperature series expansion \cite{Putikka1998} and dynamical mean field theory \cite{Deng2013}.
 It gives yet another indication that the nature of the two ferromagnetic regimes below and above the critical density $ n_{ c , 3 } $ is qualitatively different.
 Of course, these results come with their own caveats: First, with increasing density, the Fermi surfaces are evaluated at ever higher temperatures because of the incipient magnetic instabilities.
 In the density range $ n = 0.6 $ to $ 0.9 $, the lowest available temperatures lie between $ T \approx 0.18t $ and $ t $.
 Second, one has to keep in mind that for densities beyond $ n_{ c , 2 } $, the electronic spectrum becomes ever more incoherent; see Figs.~\ref{fig:tripleplotn056T13} and \ref{fig:tripleplotn085T065}.
 Thus, there is no proper Fermi surface that hosts sharp excitations in this regime in any case.